Crisp and Co. Banner Image

 Who applies for divorce?

-Wives have been the primary instigators for divorce in opposite-sex relationships since 1949, although statistics show that this proportion is falling.
+Divorce statistics show that, in opposite-sex couples, 62% of divorce petitions are filed by the wife.
+Wives have been the primary instigators for divorce in opposite-sex relationships since 1949, although statistics show that this proportion has fallen gradually over time.

-Are more people getting divorced nowadays?
+Are more people getting divorced?

 Another possible reason for the decline in divorce rates is that many people are getting married when they are older, meaning they may be more mature and have more relationship experience.
-This may mean couples are more likely to make better choices about whom to marry, and can handle conflict within the marriage better.

 Interestingly, previous divorce statistics indicated that there was an increase of around 16,000 divorces between 2018 and 2019, but this rise in divorce rates was thought to be down to divorce centres catching up on a backlog of divorces, rather than being an accurate reflection of the number of couples who were looking to get divorced.